 In accordance with PRC regulations on LAT, all persons including companies and individuals that receive income from the sale or transfer of land use rights, properties and their attached facilities are subject to LAT at progressive rates ranging from 30% to 60% of the appreciated value of the property.
-In 2015, 2016, and 2017 and the six months ended June 30, 2017 and 2018, we incurred LAT of RMB149.8 million, RMB247.6 million, RMB179.0 million (US\$27.1 million), RMB365.6 million and RMB243.9 million (US\$36.9 million), respectively.
+In 2015, 2016, and 2017, we incurred LAT of RMB149.8 million, RMB247.6 million and RMB179.0 million (US\$27.5 million), respectively.
 Pursuant to a circular issued by the State Administration of Taxation, effective February 1, 2007, LAT obligations must be settled with the relevant tax authorities under specific circumstances.
-Please refer to the section headed "Regulation-Major taxes applicable to property developers" in this offering memorandum for a detailed description of PRC regulations on LAT.
+Please refer to the section headed "Regulation - Major taxes applicable to property developers" in this offering memorandum for a detailed description of PRC regulations on LAT.